SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 Meet Dr Kristian van Mourik

-Dr Kristian van Mourik is a dual qualified Oral & Maxillofacial Surgeon.
-He is among the few Oral Surgeons in Australia to hold dual qualifications in both medicine and dentistry, along with specialist surgical training.
+Dr Kristian van Mourik is one of the few Oral & Maxillofacial Surgeons in Australia with dual qualifications in both medicine and dentistry, along with advanced specialist surgical training.

 - Bachelor of Biomedicine – Monash University